riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/likelihood/usage.rst.txt

 See the documentation of the :meth:`Lik.save <DNNLikelihood.Lik.save>` and :meth:`Lik.save_log <DNNLikelihood.Lik.save_log>` methods.

 The object can also be initialized importing it from saved files.
-In this case only the :argument:`input_file` argument needs to be specified, while all other arguments are ignored.
-One could also optionally specify a new :argument:`output_folder`.
-In case this is not specified, the
-:attr:`Lik.output_folder <DNNLikelihood.Lik.output_folder>` attribute from the imported object is used and the object is saved overwriting existing files.
-If a new :argument:`output_folder` is specified, then the updated object is saved to the new location.
+In this case only the :argument:`input_file <Lik.input_file>` argument needs to be specified, while all other arguments are ignored.
+One could also optionally specify a new :argument:`output_folder <Lik.output_folder>`.
+In case this is not specified, the :attr:`Lik.output_folder <DNNLikelihood.Lik.output_folder>` attribute from the imported object is used and the object is saved updating (overwriting) existing files.
+If a new :argument:`output_folder <Lik.output_folder>` is specified, then the updated object is saved to the new location.
 For instance we could import the object created above with

 .. code-block:: python